 Defined by a riot of curving shapes and colour-saturated lines, my paintings take their inspiration from the theatre’s original blueprints.
 As with my other series, the public art project provided new material for my painting practice.
 Curves and forms, starting as fragments of century-old motifs, liquify into brilliant colour and light.
 The “Blueprint” series expresses an energy all its own.
 Each painting’s composition, maximized to the spatial boundaries of its framework, offers a powerful display of painterly expression and passion.

 As a special project, I created an acrylic painting on a wooden canoe paddle for the gallery show.
-This artwork is available for sale in my SHOP.
+This artwork is available for sale through my SIGN IN shop.
+REGISTER to browse prices and artwork details.
+Simply enter your email and choose a password to get started.